MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy.md

     > [!NOTE]
     > If your tenant has been migrated to the unified labeling store, to manage labels from the Azure portal, your account must also have permissions to access the Office 365 Security & Compliance Center.
 [More information](configure-policy-migrate-labels.md#important-information-about-administrative-roles)

+In addition, for [Azure Information Protection analytics](reports-aip.md) only, the Azure AD **Security Reader** role is also supported.

 ## To access the Azure Information Protection blade for the first time